McLarenCollege/treasure_islands_challenge/README.md

 # Treasure Islands
 You are a treasure hunter with a map of buried treasure on several islands.
-You know the value of the treasure on each island, and the cost of travelling between islands like this:
+You know the value of the treasure on each island, and the cost of travelling between islands.

+Note:
+- **You must start and end at the 'Home' island**
+- You can visit any location multiple times, but you will only get the treasure for that location once
+- It may be that staying Home produces the maximum profit (ie. all routes give negative profit)

 ![map](./Treasure%20Islands.png)